Employers: Everything You Need to Know about Vaccinations

 On February 23, 2021, the Business Sector Presidency in Israel and the General Federation of Labor came out with an announcement regarding vaccinations.
 According to the announcement, which of course does not constitute binding legislation, employers can require that employees whose positions require contact with the wider public or consistent contact with at-risk populations present a negative COVID test every 72 hours.
 If presentation of a negative test is not possible, we recommend moving such employees to another position, or distancing them from other employees and customers (such as remote work).

-And What about the Green Pass?
+What about the Green Pass?

-Although at issue are real business interests, there is a need to balance these against respecting the dignity, privacy, and reputation of visitors who, according to currently existing law, have the right to not get vaccinated.
+Although at issue are real business interests, there is a need to balance these against respecting the dignity, privacy, and reputation of visitors who, according to currently existing law, have the right not to get vaccinated.

 Preventing entry or the provision of a service to a non-vaccinated person may constitute discrimination in the provision of service or in allowing entry.
 Therefore, any place considered a public space or any business providing a public service may not implement a policy that prevents entry or the receipt of service.